StacD/RPSLS-Game/README.md

 ### Footer

-Within the footer I have inserted the winning and losing possibilities of the game incase the user is unfamiliar with the rules of the game.
+Within the footer I have inserted a link to google for if the user needs more detailed rules of the game.

 ## Testing